muonium/core/CONTRIBUTING.md

 - JS details
     - JS files are in public/js folder
     - We use the "classical" JavaScript with some Ajax requests.
+    - For the user interface we use "module pattern" (public/js/Interface/modules folder); Time.js, Encryption.js and Decryption.js are a little bit different because they can have multiple instances, we use prototypes for them.
     - When you pass data with Ajax, you must use encodeURIComponent() and in the PHP side urldecode()
     - the file "language.js" is always called.
         - There is a method getJSON() which gets the user's language json and store it in var txt.